diogolbar/portfolio/README.md

 * ### Machine Learning

   * [Demand Forecast](https://github.com/diogolbar/store-sales-forecast): In this project a standard regression approach is used to forecast multiple time series for the next year sales for 10 stores and 50 items.
 Data used is available at Kaggle.
 [Notebook](https://nbviewer.jupyter.org/github/diogolbar/store-sales-forecast/blob/main/DemandTimeSeries.ipynb)

+  * [Facial Mask Detection](https://github.com/diogolbar/mask-detection): In this project a Neural Network is combined with OpenCV face detector in order to identify if a person is wearing a mask or not.